orbitdb/field-manual/01 Tutorial/01_Basics.md

 })
 ```

 You will see something like the following as an output: `/orbitdb/zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3/pieces`.
 This is the id, or **address** (technically a multiaddress) of this database.
-It's important for you to _know_ this, but also to understand what it is.
+It's important for you to not only _know_ this, but also to understand what it is.

 The first bit, `/orbitdb`, is the protocol.
 It tells you that this address is an OrbitDB address.
 The last bit, `pieces` is simply the name you provided.